rodrivas78/MSX/BASIC_10_Liners/Maze_Run_2020/readme.txt

 This is a two player race, in which scores whoever crosses the maze and first reaches the "end zone" of his own color (on the opposite side of the screen).
-Avoid touching the (white) walls of the maze or this will cause you to return to the beginning of the path.
+Avoid touching the walls!

   Controls: